-Since 2009, Metastatic Breast Cancer Network has been raising awareness of late stage breast cancer, of which approximately 40,000 Americans die annually.
-It is estimated that there are currently over 155,000 women and men living with metastatic breast cancer in the U.S.
+Since 2009, Metastatic Breast Cancer Network has been raising awareness of late-stage breast cancer, of which approximately 40,000 Americans die annually.
+It is estimated that there are currently over 155,000 women and men living with metastatic breast carcinoma in the U.S.

 National Mammography Day, which has been celebrated annually since 1993, aims to promote early diagnosis in the event a disease occurs, as well as to encourage women to regularly monitor their breast health.

 In October, you can raise awareness of liver cancer by spreading useful information about the disease, wearing emerald green, donating to a cancer research organization focusing on liver cancer, such as the American Liver Foundation or Blue Faery, as well as by sharing your story on social media if you struggle with or beat liver cancer.

 Trusted Source: The American Liver Foundation